Twitter is a terrible selling channel…

 - DON’T put a link in every tweet.
 This is against Twitter’s TOS (terms of service) “if your updates consist mainly of links and not personal updates” you are violating the ‘Twitter Rules’ regarding spam.
 More here.

-- DON’T be rude and then LOL at the end.
+- DON’T be rude and then write LOL at the end.
 It’s passive/aggressive and people will block you.

 - DON’T quote someone without giving attribution.
 Again, against the TOS and also, just a really sh*tty thing to do.
 The original author (or author’s estate) can also sue you.